hotpad100c/hotpad100c.github.io/docs/posts/InstantElevatorTranslated.md

 Unfortunately, the explanations provided by the original creator, Mingyue Zhuangzhu, and CraftyMasterMan regarding the elevator's principle are not sufficiently in-depth, leaving many details inadequately explained.
 To fill these gaps, this article will focus on the following questions:

-- At which phase of the game is the player actually teleported to the top of the elevator?
+- At which phase of the game is the player actually moved to the top of the elevator?
-    - Misconception: Must the left-side block not connect to the wall?
+    - Misconception: Must the left-side block not connect to the wall block?
 - What is the specific principle behind the player's movement?
 - Why can't other entities use this elevator like players can?
 - Why is this elevator only possible in versions 1.21.4 and later?

 ---

-# At Which Phase of the Game Is the Player Teleported to the Top of the Elevator?
+# At Which Phase of the Game Is the Player Moved to the Top of the Elevator?

 The explanatory videos mention that the elevator's principle involves alternating piston pushes from both sides within the same game tick, causing the player to continuously step up onto the already-extended piston on the opposite side:
 ==One side's piston first pushes the player, causing them to step onto the piston previously extended on the other side; then, the other side's piston pushes the player again, causing them to step onto the piston that just pushed them.
 Repeating this cycle, the player climbs all the way to the top of the elevator within a single game tick.=={.important}

-Since both videos simulate the process within a single game tick by artificially slowing down the piston activation speed, they can easily cause a misconception: ==the player's climbing seems to occur when the moving piston converts into a normal block, caused by block collision pushing the player=={.warning}.
+Since both videos simulate the process within a single game tick by artificially slowing down the piston activation speed, they can easily cause a misconception: ==the player's climbing seems to occur when the moving_piston converts into a normal block, caused by block collision pushing the player=={.warning}.
 In reality, this is not the case.

-In this elevator, the entire process of the player continuously climbing from the bottom to the top occurs during the ==block entity (moving piston) computation phase of the 2nd game tick after both pistons begin extending,=={.important} not after the moving pistons finish extending and convert into normal blocks.
+In this elevator, the entire process of the player continuously climbing from the bottom to the top occurs during the ==block entity (moving_piston) computation phase of the 2nd game tick after both pistons begin extending,=={.important} not after the moving_piston blocks finish extending and convert into normal blocks.
-During the block entity phase, it is the "moving piston" block entity that actively calls the entity's `move(Vec 3)` method, thereby triggering the entity's automatic step-up logic and causing the upward climb.
+During the block entity phase, it is the moving_piston block entity that actively calls the entity's `move(MoverType movertype, Vec3 vec3)` method, thereby triggering the entity's automatic step-up logic and causing the upward climb.

-## Misconception: Must the Left-Side Block Not Connect to the Wall?
+## Misconception: Must the Left-Side Block Not Connect to the Wall Block?

 Mingyue Zhuangzhu's video mentions:

-> If a full block is used on the left, the stone wall will connect to it, making the stone wall's collision area narrower (affecting the effective pushing range).
+> If a full block is used on the left, the wall block will connect to it, making the wall block's collision shape narrower (affecting the effective pushing range).
-> Therefore, blocks that don't connect to stone walls, such as stairs or slabs, should be used.
+> Therefore, blocks that don't connect to wall blocks, such as stairs or slabs, should be used.

-Combined with the conclusion from the previous section "**At Which Phase of the Game Is the Player Teleported to the Top of the Elevator?**", we can re-analyze this statement.
+Combined with the conclusion from the previous section "**At Which Phase of the Game Is the Player Moved to the Top of the Elevator?**", we can re-analyze this statement.

 First, according to the previous conclusion, the player's movement occurs during the ==block entity phase=={.important}.
-At this point, the wall block on one side is still just a "moving piston" disguised as a wall, and the same applies to the block on the other side.
-Therefore, no wall connection occurs between them, and naturally, there is no issue of reduced stone wall collision area due to connection.
+At this point, the wall block on one side is still just a "moving_piston" disguised as a wall block, and the same applies to the block on the other side.
+Therefore, no wall connection occurs between them, and naturally, there is no issue of reduced wall block collision shape due to connection.

 Thus, this explanation does not hold up.
 As for why the original creator chose a design using stairs instead of a full block on the left side, we cannot be certain — it may have been due to concern about a similar issue.

 ## Corresponding Optimization:
-So in reality, the machine's size can be further reduced: a sticky piston + wall on one side, and a regular piston on the other.
+So in reality, the machine's size can be further reduced: a sticky piston + wall block on one side, and a regular piston on the other.
 It looks like this:

 (image to be added later)